EU wants end to member state veto on tax - AFP | This Kiji

 Taxation and foreign affairs are the last bastions of EU law-making that still require a unanimous vote by member states.

-Weighing on the commission are the quest for ambitious tax measures, such as an EU-wide tax on US tech giants, that have failed to become European law given the slightest opposition.
+Weighing on the Commission is the quest for ambitious tax measures, such as an EU-wide tax on US tech giants, which have failed to become European law given the slightest opposition.

 The EU digital tax, backed by France and Germany, has fallen foul on the opposition of Ireland, Sweden and Denmark.